Public Theologian

 MICHELANGELO?

 The Italian government's Culture of Ministry shelled out 3.3 million euros/$4.2 million dollars for a crucifix which might have been rendered by Michelangelo.
 Might.
 Such a crucifix rendered by another artist from 15th Century Florence would cost 100,000 euros/$129,700.
 The problem of identifying the artist could take more time, but does this mystery need to be solved?
-To take a risk, I think it could it be an inhibited understanding of art (or an uninhibited publicity stunt) that led the Italian government to pay the going rate for a Michelangelo piece for a crucifix of mysterious origin.
+To take a risk, it could it be an inhibited understanding of art (or an uninhibited publicity stunt) that led the Italian government to pay the going rate for a Michelangelo piece for a crucifix of mysterious

-Does it really matter if the crucifix is by Michelangelo?
-Perhaps.
-It is a mystery, but it clearly speaks volumes about the talent in Michelangelo's midst.
+crucifix is his, it speaks volumes about the talent in Michelangelo's midst.
 Read more about this in The New York Times.